 Relevant counselling or practitioner experience generally refers to face-to-face counselling or therapeutic practice, or other work involving a formal helping role.
 Such experience may be gained in a variety of contexts, and can include one-to-one work with individuals, group work or both.
 Ideally, we suggest you gain a year or more experience, however we will consider applicants with experience of less than a year, for example, six months in duration, if solid skills, competence and learning can be evidenced.
 Through this kind of work, you will gain skills in building a therapeutic relationship with a client.
 You will also develop your ability to reflect on being in a helping relationship and perhaps on the challenges or ethical issues that can sometimes arise.

-Occasionally we will consider applicants who have gained experience areas that may bear some less direct relevance to counselling such as human resources or teaching.
-However, it is typically harder to demonstrate the necessary skills if this is the only experience you have; it is better if you can supplement this with some counselling experience or completion of a counselling skills course (see below).
+Occasionally we will consider applicants who have gained experience in areas that may bear some less direct relevance to counselling, such as human resources or teaching.
+However, it is typically harder to demonstrate the necessary skills if this is the only experience you have; it is better if you can supplement this experience with some counselling experience or via the completion of a counselling skills course (see below).

 Here are some examples of work experience or employment in approximate order of suitability and relevance: